Are you ready for your 1st blues shuffle drum beat?

 After you know how to play the beat, repeat it at least 20 times correctly.

-You might want to repeat it more often to really nail it.
+You might want to repeat it even more often to really nail it.

 It’s always helpful to practice something until you can’t get it wrong anymore.